yoavhenig/Final-Project/README.md

 - Total page and requests weight

 <br />
-All these 3 things can be found in the HAR file.
+All these 3 things can be found in HAR file.
 The data analyze from the HAR's files made by the [haralyzer][3] python library:<br />
 ```
 from haralyzer import HarParser
 ```